Famous/framework/README.md

     $ npm cache clean
     $ npm install -g 'git://github.com/Famous/famous-cli.git#framework'
-    # ^ This install the Famous CLI.
+    # ^ This installs the Famous CLI.
 You may need to 'sudo' this

 Then, with the install of the special Famous CLI version complete, run a command to scaffold a new framework project in the directory you created above: